ArchTangent-study/leetcode/sliding_window/permutation_in_string/README.md

 ## Procedure

-### Method 1: Two Pointers Sliding Window w/Dict Counter
+### Method 1: Two Pointer Sliding Window w/Dict Counter

 Key Idea: each permuation of `s1` can be found by *matching the* ***count*** *of each letter in the string*.
 This is the same as working with *anagrams*.